sp00nman/rnaseqlib/doc/fusion_workflow.md

 After read mapping and nominating potential fusion candidates a set of filters is applied based on biological and technical indications.

+Scoring filters
-+ Filtering by the number of supporting reads
++ Filter by the number of encompassing and spanning reads (aka supporting reads)

+Technical artefact filters
++ Filtering out fusions which support reads overlap with repetitive elements
++ Removing fusions, which partner genes belong to the same family
++ Evidence from visualization (IGV browser)

+Biological filters
 + Removing known read-through events (use AceView database)
 + Removing pseudogenes
 + Removing ribosomal genes

-+ Filtering out fusions which support reads overlap with repetitive elements
-+ Removing fusions, which partner genes belong to the same family
-+ Evidence from visualization (IGV browser)
+Additional filters

 Summary table of filters used by fusion detection algorithms.
 + [The structure of state-of-art gene fusion-finder algorithms.
 M.Becutti, Aug, 2013](https://www.oapublishinglondon.com/article/617)